Mensuration - the theory of measurement (plane figures)

 The second preparatory calculation is to work out the adjacent side of the alpha angle.
 This is the length of the side along the base when a vertical line is drawn from the top angle diametrically opposite the beta angle shown in the diagram.
 The distance along the base from the alpha angle where the vertical line crosses the base.
 The adjacent length can be found with trigonometry.
 The adjacent side is equal to the height of the parallelogram divided by the tangent of angle alpha.

 The third preparatory calculation uses the Pythagorean theorem to find the length of the sloping sides of the parallelogram.
-The area can be calculated the same as for the rectangle ie. height multiplied by the base.
-The perimeter is estimated by substituting the height in the rectangle calculation above for the sloping side.
-Finally, the two diagonals are found using almost the same equation, except that a + is replaced by a - in the second equation.
+The area can be calculated the same as for the rectangle, i.e., height multiplied by the base.
+The perimeter estimated by substituting the height in the rectangle calculation above for the sloping side.
+Finally, the two diagonals found using almost the same equation, except that a + is replaced by an – in the second equation.

 Like the previous figures if the base, height and one angle of any triangle is known then using trigonometry or Pythagorean theorem it is possible to work out the length of all the sides and angles.

 A triangle is half of a parallelogram or in the case of a right angle triangle half a rectangle.
 The diagram above shows a copy of the triangle has been flipped along the side slope2 shown by the dashed lines.
 Therefore, the area of any triangle is half the area of a parallelogram or rectangle with the same base and height.
 From the previous diagrams the area of either a parallelogram or rectangle is the base multiplied by the height.
 To find the area of a triangle the result of the base multiplied by the height is then divided by two.

 The perimeter is worked out by adding the lengths of the base, and two sides together.
 To find the centroid of a triangle a line can be drawn from the centre of each side to the angle opposite.
 The point where each of the lines cross will be the centroid of the triangle as shown in the diagram.